by-The-Lindemans/Equitable_Public_Benefit_License/README.md

 1) Copy `LICENSE.txt` unchanged to the repo root.
 2) Keep both templates in `attestation/`; do not commit completed attestations.
 3) Add the single License badge from **BADGE.md** to your README.
-4) Each year, useres must complete the appropriate Attestation and email it to **attest@lndmn.com** by the Reporting Deadline defined in the license.
+4) Each year, each user must complete the appropriate Attestation and email it to **attest@lndmn.com** by the Reporting Deadline defined in the license.

 ## Changes and corrections
 - We accept errata; we track them in `CHANGELOG.md`.